kaede28/Programming-in-D/README.md

 You can get it here: https://dlang.org/download.html.
 Choose the appropriate version according to your processor type (32 or 64 bits) and operational system.

-He also recommends to use the following compiler switches: , -de, -w, -unittest and -run.
+He also recommends to use the following compiler switches: -de, -w, -unittest and -run.

--de show use of deprecated features as errors (halt compilation) -w warnings as errors (compilation will halt) -unittest compile in unit tests
+-de show use of deprecated features as errors (halts compilation) -w warnings as errors (compilation will halt) -unittest compile in unit tests
--run
+-run compiles and run the program.
+Must be the last parameter

 Ali also states that we should use a terminal instead of an IDE, so we can get more familiar with the compiling process.